nest/nestml/doc/synapses_in_nestml.rst

 .. figure:: https://raw.githubusercontent.com/nest/nestml/1c692f7ce70a548103b4cc1572a05a2aed3b27a4/doc/fig/stdp-nearest-neighbour.png

-   Figure 7 from Morrison, Diesmann and Gerstner
+   Figure 7 from Morrison, Diesmann and Gerstne [1]_.

    Original caption: